sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## State of Sorbet at Stripe

-Over last 6 month, Sorbet was rapidly adopted at Stipe:
+Over last 6 month, Sorbet was rapidly adopted at Stripe:
  - users are happy and feel that it's useful for them
  - \>74% of files are being typechecked
  - \>50% of callsites in those files are checked for correctness